fabriciojf/postgresql-backup/README.md

 # Database Backup

 Database backup is a java system for generate PostgreSQL and Mysql backups.
-This documentation is a linux documentation to install, schedulle and run the jar file for generate your backups.
+This is a linux documentation to install, schedulle and run the jar file for generate your backups.

 Technologies